typestack/microframework/README.md

         .catch(error => console.error('Error: ', error));
     ```

-2. Create configuration file `configuration/config.json`:
+2. Create configuration file `config/config.json` (note: its not in the same dir where your source is,
+folder is near your `package.json` file):

     ```json
     {